 The materials you need for this project are:

 - My Bunny Sleep Mask Cut File (Find it here) PATTERN IS FOR PERSONAL USE ONLY.
-IF YOU WOULD LIKE TO MAKE THESE TO SELL PLEASE CONTACT ME FOR A COMMERCIAL USE LICENSE.
+IF YOU WOULD LIKE TO MAKE THESE TO SELL PLEASE PURCHASE A COMMERCIAL USE LICENSE HERE.

 - Cricut Maker or Cricut Explore (if using the Explore cut paper or cardstock to use as your pattern and then trace onto fabric)